Technology – What is a Micro:Bit?

 Hello!

-But what exactly is a BBC micro:bit, and what exactly can you do with it from an educational perspective?
+But what exactly is a BBC micro:bit, and what can you do with it from an educational perspective?

 What is a BBC Micro:Bit?

-What are its Primary Functions?
+What Are Its Primary Functions?

 Thank you!